-The institution must have written definitions of grade level classifications in order to identify what standards are used to qualify a student's movement from one grade level to the next for SELF Loan eligibility.
-Office auditors will verify that the institution has written definitions for grade level classifications and will cite institutions not in compliance with this requirement.
+The institution must have written definitions of grade level classifications to identify what standards are used to qualify a student's movement from one grade level to the next for SELF Loan eligibility.
+Office auditors will verify that the institution has written definitions for grade-level classifications and will cite institutions not in compliance with this requirement.

 For the SELF Loan application, this can be the grade level as of the date of the application or, for a SELF Loan with a loan period equal to the institution's academic year, it can be the grade level the student is expected to complete at the end of the first term of the loan period.
 On an individual student basis, the institution can determine which grade level they prefer to use.
 Example: an institution classifies a student as a grade level 2 if the student satisfactorily completes 36 credits.
-If the student had completed 34 credits and was applying for a SELF Loan for the next academic year, the institution would be able, at their option, to classify the student as a grade level 2 if the student registered for at least two credits.
-If, at the end of the first term, the student did not achieve grade level 2 as expected, the institution should cancel or return future disbursements until the higher level is earned.
-Refer to 'New Grade Level: Middle of Academic Year' for additional examples.
+If the student had completed 34 credits and was applying for a SELF Loan for the next academic year, the institution would be able, at their option, to classify the student as a grade level 2 if the student is expected to earn sufficient credits to be grade level 2.
+If, at the end of the first term, the student did not achieve grade level 2, the institution should cancel or return future disbursements until the higher level is earned.
+Refer to New Grade Level: Middle of Academic Year for additional examples.

-For clock hour institutions, if you have a program that is 1,000 hours and your policy indicates 900 hours is grade level 1 and 901-1,800 hours is grade level 2, you can certify a grade level 1 application to cover the 900 hours and then later submit a grade level 2 application for 100 hours as long as the minimum loan amount is \$500, the loan period is at least 30 days and your cost of attendance and financial aid information cover only the 100 hours.
+For clock hour institutions, if you have a program that is 1,000 hours and your policy indicates 900 hours is grade level 1 and 901-1,800 hours is grade level 2, you can certify a grade level 1 application to cover the 900 hours and then later submit a grade level 2 application for 100 hours as long as the minimum loan amount is \$500, the loan period is at least 30 days and your COA and OFA cover only the 100 hours.
 Program classifications should be the same as those used for State Grant purposes.

-Note: All new students at an institution are a grade level 1 regardless of the number of years of prior postsecondary education, unless credits are transferred in to move the student to a higher grade level according to the institution's grade level definition.
+Note: All new students at an institution are a grade level 1 regardless of the number of years of prior postsecondary education, unless credits are transferred in to move the student to a higher-grade level according to the institution's grade-level definition.

-4. Grade Level Three in an Associate's or Certificate Program
+3. Grade Level Three in an Associate's or Certificate Program

 If an associate's or certificate program is longer than six quarters or four semesters in length for students attending full-time, students can be classified as grade level 3.
 When students start the fifth semester or seventh quarter they can be considered grade level 3.
-If the program is only seven quarters or five semesters the cost of attendance for those terms is only based on one semester or quarter and not a full year.
+If the program is only seven quarters or five semesters the COA for those terms is only based on one semester or quarter and not a full year.
 Students who take seven quarters to complete a normal six-quarter program or five semesters to complete a four-semester program are not considered as grade level 3.

-5. Pre-Requisite Course Work for Transfer Students
+4. Pre-Requisite Coursework for Transfer Students